 In this section, we describe the principles, policies and practices that formed the foundation of our executive compensation program in fiscal 2012 and explain how they were applied to our named executive officers.
 This discussion should be read in conjunction with the tables and text under "-Executive Compensation" that describe the compensation awarded to, earned by, and paid to the named executive officers.
-As of the date of this offering, and as discussed above under "Management-Executive Officers and Directors", our executive officers are our Executive Chairman (Andrew A. Ziegler); our President and Chief Executive Officer (Eric R. Colson); our Chief Financial Officer (Charles J. Daley, Jr.); our Executive Vice President, Global Distribution (Dean J. Patenaude); and our Chief Legal Officer (Janet D. Olsen).
-For fiscal 2012, for purposes of this Compensation Discussion and Analysis, our named executive officers were Mr. Ziegler, Mr. Colson, Mr. Daley, Mr. Patenaude, our former Executive Vice President and Chief Operating Officer (Karen L. Guy) and Ms. Olsen.
+As of the date of this offering, and as discussed above under "Management-Executive Officers and Directors", our executive officers are our Executive Chairman (Andrew A. Ziegler); our President and Chief Executive Officer (Eric R. Colson); our Chief Financial Officer (Charles J. Daley, Jr.); our Chief Legal Officer (Sarah A. Johnson); our Executive Vice President, Global Distribution (Dean J. Patenaude); and our Senior Vice President (Gregory R. Ramirez).
+For fiscal 2012, for purposes of this Compensation Discussion and Analysis, our named executive officers were Mr. Ziegler, Mr. Colson, Mr. Daley, Mr. Patenaude, our former Executive Vice President and Chief Operating Officer (Karen L. Guy) and our former Chief Legal Officer (Janet D. Olsen).
 Ms. Guy ceased to be our Chief Operating Officer in July 2012 and she retired in the second quarter of fiscal 2013.
+Ms. Olsen ceased to be our Chief Legal Officer in October 2013 and we anticipate that she will retire at the end of fiscal 2013.
 During 2012, we were a private company.
 Some of our policies and practices have changed, and will continue to change, as we transition to public company practices.
 This section highlights some of those changes.